-Let’s talk about the history of the Digital Twin…
+Let’s start with the origins of the Digital Twin.

-Firstly, It introduced in 2002 at the University of Michigan by Micheal Grieves on Product Lifecycle Management (PLM).
-At that time when this concept introduced, digital representations of actual physical products were relatively new and immature.
-The information about the asset can be collected.
-It enables engineers to better understand the working and behavior of the complex systems in order to mitigate “unpredictable, undesirable emergent behavior.”
+Digital Twin, as a concept, was introduced in 2002 at the University of Michigan.
+Micheal Grieves was the one who introduced it on Product Lifecycle Management (PLM).
+At that time when this concept was introduced, digital representations of actual physical products were relatively new and immature.
+But, the truth remained that the information about the asset can be collected.
+After all, it enables engineers to better understand the working and behavior of the complex systems in order to mitigate “unpredictable, undesirable emergent behavior.”

-After the Introduction of Digital Twin, it was majorly used by NASA in 2011.
+After the Introduction of Digital Twin, it was majorly used by NASA.
+This was in 2011.
 The main objective of NASA was to solve the problem of developing and maintaining systems which they would not be able to monitor physically.